 Grade D - CLUB DIRECTOR

-Courses for Club Directors (Grade D) are run twice a year in Sydney and at occasionally at country clubs if there are enough participants to be viable.
+Courses for Club Directors (Grade D) are run twice a year in Sydney and occasionally at country clubs if there are enough participants to be viable.
 Clubs should contact the Head of State Director Accreditation, Tony Howes at

 There is no course for Grade C. Directors wishing to upgrade to this level should gain experience by assisting directors at congresses and state events before completing the Grade C exam.